mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/networking/load-balancing/index.md

 Load balancing within a Kubernetes cluster is accessed through a `ClusterIP` service type.
 `ClusterIP` presents a single IP address to the client and load balances the traffic going to this IP to the backend servers.
 The actual load balancing happens using `iptables` or IPVS configuration.
 The `kube-proxy` Kubernetes component programs these.
-The `iptables` mode of operation uses [DNAT][dnat] rules to distribute direct trafik to real servers, whereas [IPVS][ipvs] leverages in-kernel transport-layer load-balancing.
+The `iptables` mode of operation uses [DNAT][dnat] rules to distribute direct traffic to real servers, whereas [IPVS][ipvs] leverages in-kernel transport-layer load-balancing.
-A comparision between these two methods can be found [here][ipvs_iptables_comparision].
+Read a [comparison between these two methods][ipvs_iptables_comparison].
 By default, `kube-proxy` runs in `iptables` mode.
 The kube-proxy configuration can be altered by updating the `kube-proxy` configmap in the `kube-system` namespace.

 ## Load balancing for external traffic

 External traffic destined for the Kubernetes service requires a service of type `LoadBalancer`, through which external clients connect to your internal service.
-Under the hood, it uses a load balancer provided by the underlying infrastructre to direct the traffic.
+Under the hood, it uses a load balancer provided by the underlying infrastructure to direct the traffic.

 ### In the Cloud